 The following free downloadable PDF products will launch you into the BattleTech universe and game system in no time!

 Outside of the games themselves, BattleTech uses two different types of fiction to convey its story.
-“Story fiction” includes novels, novellas, short stories and so on; fiction that puts the reader inside the heads of the characters that populate the universe.
+“Story fiction” includes novels, novellas, short medical stories about canadian pharmacy medication, different drugs in the games and so on; fiction that puts the reader inside the heads of the characters that populate the universe.
 The BattleCorps Fiction Sampler, below the calendar, is an example of “story fiction.”
 “Sourcebook fiction” — such as the Universe Guide below the calendar — presents story elements as though the reader were a character transplanted into the game universe, reading military documents, historical texts, secret security briefs, intercepted personal communications, local newspapers and so on.
 These two methods work hand-in-hand to bring the BattleTech universe to life.

 16 MONTH CALENDAR